billyjitsu/oev_example/README.md

 ```

 ## Deploy Multicall Contract on Sepolia
 You will need to deploy the `OevSearcherMulticallV1` on `ETH Sepolia` in order for your wallet to be able to update the price feeds on ETH Sepolia.
-This smart contract will allow you to bulk multiple transactions in a single call, such as Updating the Price Feed, liquididating a position and then doing something with this value gained. (`There is no need to modify this smart contract`).
+This smart contract will allow you to bulk multiple transactions in a single call, such as Updating the Price Feed, liquidating a position and then doing something with this value gained. (`There is no need to modify this smart contract`).
 If you would like to learn more about mulitCall, read [here](https://github.com/mds1/multicall).

 To deploy the `OevSearcherMulticallV1` smart contract using the deploy script.
 ```